elastisys/terms/terms-of-service.md

 The place of the arbitration proceedings shall be Stockholm, and the language of the proceeding shall be English, unless both Parties are Swedish entities.
 In such case, the language of the proceeding shall be Swedish.

-# Appendix 1 Data Processing Agreement
+# Appendix 1 Data Processing Agreement [All Services]

+This Appendix applies to both Managed Services and Supported Services.

 This Data Processing Agreement (the "DPA") between the Customer (below, the "**Processor**") and **Elastisys AB** (below, the **"Sub-processor**") constitutes a part of the Agreement, under which the Sub-processor will process personal data on behalf of the Processor when supplying the Service (including any Professional Services).